-Winpak’s rigid packaging and flexible lidding materials division Winpak Portion Packaging started construction of a 348,000ft² expansion of its existing facility in LogistiCenter at Sauk Village in Illinois, US, in April 2016.
+Winpak’s rigid packaging and flexible lidding materials division, Winpak Portion Packaging, began the construction of a 348,000ft² expansion to its existing facility at the LogistiCenter in Sauk Village in Illinois, US, in April 2016.

 Location of Winpak’s packaging facility expansion

-Other reasons for the site selection include operational history of the company, local employee base and local incentives.
+Other reasons for the site’s selection included the operational history of the company, along with the local employee base and various local incentives.

 Winpak’s Illionois packaging plant expansion details

-Outside the manufacturing facility, a new second rail spur will be installed along with the development of 12 storage silos, 150 parking spaces, 25 trailer stalls, 20 truck dock loading doors, two new 4,000A electrical services, an exterior drive-in door and a number of one-hour rated openings between the old and new plants.
+The expansion also saw the establishment of 12 storage silos, 150 parking spaces, 25 trailer stalls, 20 truck dock loading doors, two new 4,000A electrical services, an exterior drive-in door and a number of one-hour-rated openings between the old and new plants.

-Production facilities will be expanded to create more space for lockers rooms and training areas.
-The maintenance shop offices and tool storage rooms will also get a makeover.
+The site’s production facilities were expanded to create more space for locker rooms and training areas, while its shop offices and tool storage rooms also underwent refurbishment as part of the development.

 Contractors involved with the expansion

-Winpak appointed the same companies that provided construction and architectural services during the construction of the existing facility in 2011.
+Winpak contracted the same companies that provided construction and architectural services during the construction of the existing facility in 2011 for the expansion project.

-The project manager is Principle Construction, a leading design / build general contracting company based in Illinois, US, while Harris Architects is the architectural service provider.
+The project manager was Principle Construction, a leading design / build general contracting company based in Illinois, US, while Harris Architects was the architectural services provider for the development.